dlt-hub/verified-sources/CONTRIBUTING.md

 ### Source config and credentials

-If you add a new source that require a secret value, please add the secrets to `sources/.dlt/secrets.toml`, this file will not be committed into the git repository.
+If you add a new source that requires a secret value, please add the secrets to `sources/.dlt/secrets.toml`, this file will not be committed into the git repository.
 When adding the source config and secrets please follow the [section layout for sources](https://github.com/dlt-hub/dlt/blob/devel/docs/technical/secrets_and_config.md#default-layout-and-default-key-lookup-during-injection).